-tl;dr: Most email services like Gmail, Yahoo and Outlook have full access to your data.
-Instead, pick an encrypted email account such as Tutanota: secure, green and ad-free.
+tl;dr: Most email services like Gmail, Yahoo and Outlook are gratis, but there is a hidden cost: full access to your data.
+Instead, pick an encrypted email account such as Tuta (formerly Tutanota): secure, green and ad-free.

 Sign up for your free email account now, guaranteed without any tracking and without ads!